Bournemouth University2015 League Table Ranking 65

 - Bournemouth is committed to developing students as self-motivated, independent, lifelong learners, empowered to make significant contributions in their careers.

-- From 2012 onwards, Bournemouth is offering every student on an undergraduate course the opportunity to undertake some form of work placement.
+- Since 2012, Bournemouth has offered every student on an undergraduate course the opportunity to undertake some form of work placement.

 - Some part-time undergraduate options are available and a number of short courses can be combined to create postgraduate qualifications in a range of subjects.